CerrenRichards/Burrow-Microclimate/README.md

 ## Scripts
 `Puffin and petrel - nov 11th 2021.Rmd` The R Markdown file that contains the code for the analysis.
+`Model Selection - July 2023.Rmd` The R Markdown file to create Supplementary Material 2 to show the model selection steps.

 ## Data